payamyek/adventofcode2022/solutions/day1/partA/README.md

 ### Finding Max Calories

-Simply get all the values in the dictionary by calling `calories_dict.values()` and run the `max()` function on that object to get the maximum number of calories any elf is carrying.
+Simply retrieve all the values in the dictionary by calling `calories_dict.values()` and run the `max()` function on the values object to get the maximum number of calories any elf is carrying.

 ## Answer